sgerogia/sgerogia.github.io/_posts/2022-09-12-Chainlink-Oracle.md

 > Photo by ThisisEngineering RAEng on Unsplash

 > You can find the code for this blog post in this [Github repo][37].
 > Clone locally and open a terminal inside it.
 We will assume this is your working directory, unless explicitly noted so.
+> Install all dependencies with `node install`

 ## Launch local node